Three Dimensional Gravity and Schramm-Loewner Evolution: Phase Transition in Ising model and three dimensional gravity

 \section{Phase Transition in Ising model and three dimensional gravity}

-From the previous section, we know that partition function of pure quantum gravity at $c=\frac {1}{2}$ is equal to that of the Ising mode.
-So it naturally to study the phase transition of the systems.

-Actually, Maloney and Witten~\cite{Maloney:2007ud} have shown that the Hawking-Page transition~\cite{Hawking:1982dh} in AdS$_{3}$ space is Lee-Yang type, while the original Lee-Yang phase transition~\cite{Lee:1952ig,Yang:1952be} is only for two dimensional Ising model.
-The Hawking-Page transition can be seen from Lee-Yang condensation of zeros in the partition function for $k\rightarrow\infty$.
+Maloney and Witten~\cite{Maloney:2007ud} shown that the Hawking-Page transition~\cite{Hawking:1982dh} in $AdS_{3}$ space is Lee-Yang type, while the original Lee-Yang phase transition~\cite{Lee:1952ig,Yang:1952be} is only for two dimensional Ising model.
+The Hawking-Page transition can be seen from Lee-Yang condensation of zeros in the partition function when $k\rightarrow\infty$.
 Actually, the partition function $Z(\tau)$ of three dimensional gravity is a modular function which computes at fixed temperature Im$\tau$ and angular potential Re$\tau$.
-In the limit of infinite volume, these zeroes condense along the phase boundaries.
-So, it gives rise to phase transition.
-The analog of the infinite volume limit for the partition function $Z(\tau)$ is $k\rightarrow\infty$ because as we know $k=\ell / 16 G$ implies that $k$ directly proportional to the AdS$_{3}$ radius.
+In the limit of infinite volume, these zeroes condense in the phase boundaries.
+When more and more zeros are gathered, it can undergo phase transition.
+The analog of the infinite volume limit for the partition function $Z(\tau)$ is $k\rightarrow\infty$.
+This is because of $k=\ell / 16 G$ implies that $k$ directly proportional to the $AdS_{3}$ radius.
 In this case, the partition function $Z(\tau)$ is not analytic which corresponding to the occurrence of phase transition.
+Besides, we know that partition function of pure quantum gravity at $c=\frac {1}{2}$ is equal to that of the Ising mode.
+So it naturally to study the phase transition of the systems.